 Business Foundations, Post-Baccalaureate Certificate

-The Business Foundation Certificate is an 18-credit certificate program available for graduates of any undergraduate program who are interested in gaining business knowledge and skills.
-Upon successful completion of the certificate, interested students may apply for admission to the full MBA program and if accepted, the completed 18 credits may be applied toward the MBA program of study.
+The Business Foundations Certificate at Saint Louis University's Richard A. Chaifetz School of Business is an 18-credit certificate program available for graduates of any undergraduate program who are interested in gaining business knowledge and skills.
+Upon successful completion of the certificate, interested students may apply for admission to Saint Louis University's full MBA program and if accepted, the completed 18 credits may be applied toward the MBA program of study.

 The certificate requirements consist of 12 credits of graduate foundation courses and six credits of breadth courses (chosen by the student in association with their advisor) for a total of 18 credits.